publiccodenet/CraftSpace/BACKSPACE_README.md

    - As the user approaches books, higher resolution assets are loaded
    - Requests are made to the SvelteKit server or CDN for non-cached resolutions

-5. **Fallback Mechanism**:
-   - If a higher resolution asset fails to load, the system falls back to the next lower resolution
-   - This ensures books are always visualized, even with connectivity issues

-### Deployment Process

-During the build process:

-1. The `npm run build` command:
-   - Builds the SvelteKit application
-   - Processes all collections to ensure they're up to date
-   - Prepares the static data directory for deployment

-2. The `npm run build:unity` command:
-   - Copies only the collections marked with `includeInUnity: true` to Unity
-   - Updates Unity's `index.json` to include only these collections
-   - Performs the Unity WebGL build

-### Cache Control

-The system supports cache invalidation through query parameters:

-- `?clearcache=true` - Instructs Unity to clear its persistent browser storage
-- `?reload=collections` - Forces a refresh of the collection index from the server
-- `?version={hash}` - Used for cache-busting when new collections are deployed

-These parameters are recognized by the SvelteKit app and passed to Unity.

-1. **Initial View**: Uses embedded 1x1 and 2x3 data from metadata
-2. **Approaching**: Loads 16x24 atlas for the visible section as user gets closer
-3. **Examination**: Loads 64x96 atlas when user is examining books closely
-4. **Interaction**: Loads full cover when user selects or interacts with a book
-5. **Extended Interaction**: For dynamic or special collections, may load additional metadata

-This ensures books are always visualized, even with connectivity issues

 ### Dynamic Content Workflow

 When a user creates a dynamic query through search or filters: